Access-A-Ride Accident Claims

 Subin Law and the former Subin Associates.

-Access-A-Ride provides transportation for New York City residents with disabilities who cannot use the city’s public transportation system.
-The passengers it serves are among the most vulnerable road users, and the duty of care owed to them reflects this.
-When an Access-A-Ride accident causes serious injury, the liability framework is more complex than in a standard vehicle collision claim, and the procedural requirements are among the most demanding in personal injury litigation.
+Access-A-Ride provides transportation for New York City residents with disabilities who cannot use the city’s standard public transportation.
+When an Access-A-Ride accident causes serious injury, the liability framework is more complex than in a standard vehicle collision claim.
+The procedural requirements are among the most demanding in personal injury litigation.

-Subin Law represents people seriously injured in Access-A-Ride accident claims in New York City, including passengers, pedestrians, and occupants of other vehicles involved.
+Subin Law represents people seriously injured in Access-A-Ride accidents in New York City, including passengers, pedestrians, and occupants of other vehicles involved.
 These cases require a precise understanding of how responsibility is divided between the public entities that manage the program and the private operators that run it.

 How These Incidents Occur